RyanSandford/Intersection-Multiplicity/README.md

 # Intersection-Multiplicity
-This Project was used to get familiar with the Maple programming Language and learn the intricacies of intersection multiplicity in the bi-variate case.
+This Project was used to get familiar with the Maple programming Language and learn the intricacies of intersection multiplicity in the bivariate case.

 __Note:__ .mw files will not be properly displayed on github, it is recommended to download and open them elsewhere.